.webp)

-But knowing your champion just switched jobs is one thing.
-Writing an email that keeps you top of mind and gets you a meeting with their new company is much harder.
+Knowing your champion just switched jobs provides an opportunity.
+The real challenge lies in writing an email that keeps you top of mind and secures a meeting with their new company.

 Sara Angell, Director of Account Development at UserGems, and Jen Allen-Knuth, Community Growth Manager at Lavender, share their tips for writing effective job-change outreach emails to help you reach your revenue goals.